thecodingacount/Particles-macOS/README.md

 ## 📣 Connect

 If you liked the project, drop a ⭐ on GitHub or share your thoughts on [Instagram](https://www.instagram.com/thecodingaccount/).
-You can also follow me on [X](https://x.com/thecodingacount).Let’s redefine how we listen, one gesture at a time.
+You can also follow me on [X](https://x.com/thecodingacount).
+Let’s redefine how we listen, one gesture at a time.

 ☕️ Support the madness (and my coffee bill): [https://razorpay.me/@akshatsriv_07](https://razorpay.me/@akshatsriv_07)